Neighbors Helping Neighbors

-Friendly Visitors build long-term relationships, provide social interaction, and sometimes physical assistance may be a component.
+- Friendly Visitors build long-term relationships, provide social interaction, and sometimes physical assistance may be a component.

-Helping Hands volunteers usually complete short-term tasks like cleaning, moving a household or building a bookshelf.
+- Helping Hands volunteers usually complete short-term tasks like cleaning, moving a household or building a bookshelf.

 Activities and time commitments of volunteers vary.

-- Help with meal preparation
+- Meal preparation

-- Read aloud to visually impaired people
+- Read aloud to visually-impaired people